praw-dev/asyncpraw/docs/getting_started/quick_start.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. warning:: For the sake of brevity, the following examples pass authentication
-             information via arguments to :py:func:`praw.Reddit`.
+             information via arguments to :py:func:`asyncpraw.Reddit`.
 If you do
              this, you need to be careful not to reveal this information to the
              outside world if you share your code.
 It is recommended to use a
              :ref:`praw.ini file <praw.ini>` in order to keep your